Skip to content

 }

-The Account Servicing Entity SHOULD store at least the paymentPointer.id in their internal database to be able to reference the account and payment pointer.
+The Account Servicing Entity SHOULD store at least the walletAddress.id in their internal database to be able to reference the account and wallet address.

-In order to use the Open Payments APIs, a payment pointer needs to be associated with at least one private-public-keypair to be able to sign API request.
-One or multiple public keys are linked to the payment pointer such that third-parties can verify said request signatures.
+In order to use the Open Payments APIs, a wallet address needs to be associated with at least one private-public-keypair to be able to sign API request.
+One or multiple public keys are linked to the wallet address such that third-parties can verify said request signatures.
 It can be added using the Admin API.

 Query: